Rock Climbing at Muir Valley Nature Preserve

 The preserve is approximately 360 acres in size, walled in by over seven miles of majestic cliffs of hard Corbin Sandstone that range in height from 20 feet to over 200 feet.
 Waterfalls, caves, and mountain streams add to the natural beauty.
 Mountain laurel, rhododendron, and many other species of wildflowers and plants grace the valley floor and hillsides.

+Rocks, vegetation and a waterfall in Muir Valley Preserve.
 Photo Credit: Kentucky Hiker Project

 The Founders